Jcbnunez/uvm-fqr/Practicums/Pract6_drift.md

 ## In-class code challenge! -- form groups

-While in class, create, deploy, and graph the outcome of a simulaiton to answer the question: What is the probability of extinction of a **brand new** allele that appears in a population of size (i.e., $n$ ) = 10, 50, 100, 1000... simulate 100 instances of evolution for each parameter.
+While in class, create, deploy, and graph the outcome of a simulaiton to answer the question: What is the probability of extinction of a **brand new** allele that appears in a population of size (i.e., $n$ ) = 10, 50, 100, 1000... simulate 100 instances of evolution for each parameter for at least 100 generations.

 To tackle this. challenge realize that the frequency of a new allele in a diploid population at the moment of introduction is: